oracle-livelabs/pts/mongo-api/simple-app-ocw/simple-app-ocw.md

     </copy>
     ````

+    > **Note**: Press Enter at the end of the last command to be sure, all of them have being executed.

 3. Download the files that we will use for next steps in this bit.ly running this command:

     ````